 5. Cell Phone Mount.
 No parents want their teen distracted by their cell phones, but most of us do use our mobile devices for navigation.
 Set your teens up for responsible and safe cell phone usage with a hands-free mount.
 We like this one that adheres to the windshield or an air vent, and also serves as a wireless phone charger.

 6. Flat shoes.
 Teenagers are not known for their appropriate footwear.
 Encourage your son or daughter to leave an old pair of comfortable sneakers (or boots in the winter) in their trunk in the instance they need to walk because of an accident or automobile breakdown.
 The only thing worse than your car breaking down is getting blisters when you’re trying to get wherever you need to on foot.

 7. Tire Repair Kit.
-Although you should teach your son and daughter how to change a tire, a better option may be a tire repair kit that can help them get to safety and a professional that can ensure it’s done right.
+Although you should teach your son and daughter how to change a tire (including where the spare tire is located), a better option may be a tire repair kit that can help them get to safety and a professional that can ensure it’s done right.
 A tire repair kit is handy for so many situations.
 We like the Slime kit because of its simplicity and how quickly it can get your teen up and running.